Worldwide Guide to Women in Leadership

 Progressive Conservative MP 1984-93. (b.
 1940-)

-1993 Parliamentary Secretary to the Minister of Environment
+1993 Parliamentary Secretary of Environment

 1993 Parliamentary Secretary to Minister of State (Indian Affairs and Northern Development)